 - What number is before 9?

-Use these questions with older preschoolers who have had lots of practice with number order.
+Use these questions with older preschoolers who have had lots of practice with number order to practice their math skills.
 Younger preschoolers may become frustrated with this type of game since they are still learning numbers and their symbols.

 BIO: Deirdre is the author of JDaniel4’s Mom where she shares other learning activities, printables, crafts, and food creations.
 She loves growing and learning beside her son.
 You can find her on Pinterest, Facebook, and Instagram.